 Here are a few points to bear in mind to help ensure your safety when handling, installing, using and disposing of lamps.

 Always handle lamps with care and store them appropriately to minimise the likelihood of glass breakage.
 If you do break a lamp, please remember that some lamps contain harmful substances and should be handled accordingly.
 Incandescent lamps pose little or no threat except that of the broken glass and can be dealt with as regular waste.
-Fluorescent tubes and most discharge lamps (eg SON, metal halide etc) contain potentially harmful chemicals that should be handled with care and disposed of in accordance with your local waste authority rules and health and safety policies.
+Fluorescent tubes and most discharge lamps (eg. SON, metal halide etc.) contain potentially harmful chemicals that should be handled with care and disposed of in accordance with your local waste authority rules and health and safety policies.

 Lamps should be easy to install and remove from their fittings and should never be forced as this can often result in breakage of the glass.
-If you keep a record of all of the lamps that you use in the “My Bulbs” section of this web site this can help you remember whether they are push fit, twist lock or screw-in fittings.
+If you keep a record of all of the lamps that you use in the “My Bulbs” section of this website this can help you remember whether they are push fit, twist lock or screw-in fittings.
 This should help prevent twisting a push-fit lamp or vice-versa!

 Please remember that lamps are often hot in operation and should always be installed in such a way as to minimise the possibility of personal injury and the risk of fire.
-Many lamps actually emit more energy as heat than they do light and should never be placed close to combustible materials or furnishings.
+Most incandescent lamps actually emit more energy as heat than they do light and should never be placed close to combustible materials or furnishings.
 Please check the packaging of the lamp before you install it and make sure you adhere to any manufacturer’s guidelines on safety distances etc.

 Look out for the pictograms found on the packaging of many lamps.
 Some require a little interpretation but they should always be observed.
 For example, the top picture on a dichroic spot lamp shows how the light is reflected forwards but the heat is sent through the back of the lamp.
 On a virtually identical-looking lamp with an aluminium reflector however both heat and light are reflected forwards as shown in the lower picture.